From £39,000

 DESIGN & STYLING

-Skoda has found a bit more differentiation in the design of the Enyaq despite remarkably similar proportions to its siblings.
-The car has the same short, flat bonnet and chunky, slightly bus-like cab as we’ve seen elsewhere.
+It has the same short, flat bonnet and chunky, slightly bus-like cab as we’ve seen elsewhere.
 It’s also bigger than the Audi, being marginally wider and 61mm longer.
-The wheelbase is the same, but the Skoda has a much longer rear overhang, continuing the established brand theme of offering the most practical option among VW Group model relations.
+The wheelbase is the same, but the Skoda has a much longer rear overhang, continuing the established brand theme of offering the most practical option among Volkswagen Group model relations.

-Also typically of Skoda, the Enyaq’s design details are more restrained, with fewer fake air intakes or prof ligate design flourishes in evidence on the exterior.
-The notable exception is the ‘crystal face grille’, a light-up front radiator aperture that is (thankfully) optional.
-Despite the absence of particularly extravagant styling, however, the Enyaq succeeds in making an impression and seems to invite passers-by to take an interest, which will do it absolutely no harm through the early phases of its showroom life.
+Despite this absence of particularly extravagant styling, the Enyaq succeeds in making an impression and seems to invite passers-by to take an interest, especially in swooping coupé guise, which will do it absolutely no harm throughout its showroom life.

 INTERIOR

-Some annoyances remain.
-The touch bar for the volume is still unlit, and the settings menus require you to rotate a picture of the car to find the right function, which is very form-over-function.
-It's also disappointing how bad the built-in navigation is at finding charging stations you might want to use.
-Its information is out of date, and there is no easy way to filter out all the slow chargers.
+Some annoyances remain, however.
+The touch bar for the volume is still unlit, and the settings menus require you to rotate a picture of the car to find the right function, which is very form-over-function and not very Skoda.

 ENGINES & PERFORMANCE